mishioo/zeetoo/README.md

 with regard to date of last modification of both, source file and existing copy:
 - if source file is newer than backup version, the second will be overridden;
 - if both files have the same last modification time, file will not be copied;
-- if backup version is newer, it will be renamed to oldname_last-modification-time and source file will be copied, preserving both versions.
+- if backup version is newer, it will be renamed to "oldname_last-modification-time" and source file will be copied, preserving both versions.

 After creating a specification for backup job (that is, specifying backup destination